-10 ECTS take-home assignments: approximately 10-15 pages for BA electives and 15-20 pages for MA courses.
+10 ECTS take-home assignments: approximately 10-12 pages for BA electives and 15-17 pages for MA courses.

 20 ECTS take-home assignments: approximately 25 pages for BA electives and 30 pages for MA courses.
+The recommended submission volumes are intended for guidance only and, in general, assignments on literature will be longer than assignments on linguistics.
 The average page is the equivalent of 2,400 characters and spaces, based on Times New Roman 12 font, left and right margins of 3 cm and top and bottom margins of 2.5 cm, with line spacing set at 1.5.
 The required number of pages includes only the actual text and notes, and excludes cover sheets, bibliography and appendices.